Orion1163/Crop-and-Weed-Detection/Crop_and_weed_detection/README.md

-   * After that open [performing_detection_with_pytorch.ipynb](https://github.com/ravirajsinh45/Crop_and_weed_detection/blob/master/performing_detection/pytorch/performing_detection_with_pytorch.ipynb) and follow alonge.
+   * After that open [performing_detection_with_pytorch.ipynb]/pytorch/performing_detection_with_pytorch.ipynb) and follow alonge.
 After this you will able to detect crop and weed from images.
-Explore images from [images](https://github.com/ravirajsinh45/Crop_and_weed_detection/blob/master/performing_detection/data/images) folder.
+Explore images from [images] folder.

 ### Using OpenCV:-